 A Young Couple Uses and Promotes Family Planning in Their Community

-Kizza Kedekiya and Katusemi Evelyne, residents of Bukona Village, Hoima District, were in their late teens when they married.
+Kizza Kedekiya and Katusemi Evelyne, residents of Bukona Village in the Hoima District of Uganda, were in their late teens when they married.
 Five years later, they have two healthy little girls.
 Kizza, a farmer, and Katusemi, a nursery school teacher, are happy in life.
 They believe that raising two children is already a large responsibility for them, so for now, they use hormonal implants to keep their family small.

-In July 2015, the district health office and EngenderHealth’s ExpandFP project chose their youth group—the Bukona Youth Development Group—to mobilize youth leaders to disseminate messages about family planning in the community, especially among youth aged 10–24.
+In July 2015, the district health office and EngenderHealth chose their youth group—the Bukona Youth Development Group—to mobilize youth leaders to disseminate messages about family planning in the community, especially among youth aged 10–24.
 They believed in the messages and immediately signed up to be a part of the initiative.